-- 1. An accessible entrance: - 2.
-An accessible route to the altered area; - 3.
-At least one accessible restroom for each sex; - 4.
+- 1. An accessible entrance; - 2.
+An accessible route to the altered area: - 3.
+At least one accessible restroom for each sex or a single accessible unisex restroom; - 4.
 Accessible telephones; - 5.
 Accessible drinking fountains; and - 6.
-When possible, additional accessible elements such as parking, storage and alarms.
+When possible, additional accessible elements such as parking, signs, storage and alarms.